feelinglovelynow/ace-graph-database/README.md

 1. Ace structures data in key value stores as a graph (nodes, relationships and properties)
 1. Nodes may have props, relationships may have props, and relationships may be one to one, one to many or many to many
 1. Via the script, `ace types`, Ace will generate TypeScript types (TS) and JSDoc comments (JS), based on the JSON Schema you provide
-1. The Ace query language is a typesafe (JS/TS) function called `chat()` that allows queries and transactional mutations
+1. The Ace query language is a typesafe (JS/TS) function called `ace()` that allows queries and transactional mutations
 1. Easily configure users, passwords, roles and permissions by node, relationship or property, for the actions read, insert, update, upsert or delete
 1. Our cli scipt `ace backup` provides free backups for your graph and a simple way to load backups